Samthibau/PCcheckengine/README.md

 ### Built by @Samthibault04.
 More features coming soon.:
 - This is a basic version of the Code, im actually building a full app around this idea but that will take some time Follw me on TikTok or Youtube @Samthibault04 to follow along with development

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license, the the License File for more
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license, see the the License File for more